ckeditor/ckeditor5/docs/getting-started/quick-start.md

 <link rel="stylesheet" href="<CDN_LINK>/ckeditor5/dist/styles.css" />
 ```

 Then, you need to attach the script with the JavaScript code.
 To simplify imports, you can use the feature available in browsers &ndash; the [import map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).
-It maps the text used as the module specifier and the value that will replace the text when resolving the specifier.
-This way, import statements do not need to contain the full CDN URL.
+It allows us to map an easy-to-remember specifier (like `ckeditor5`) to the full URL of the file from the CDN.
+We use this browser feature to share an editor engine code between plugins.

 ```html
 <script type="importmap">